kaveet/docs-api/gatsby/index.md

 **Build a completely custom front-end to your Ghost site with the power of Gatsby!**

-Thanks to the Content API, Ghost can now operate as a [completely decoupled headless CMS](https://blog.ghost.org/jamstack/), allowing developers to build their own front-end with modern web technologies, such as [Gatsby.js](https://www.gatsbyjs.org/).
-This entire docs site is built in the same manner, so you’re looking at proof that it really works!
+Thanks to the Content API, Ghost can operate as a [completely decoupled headless CMS](https://blog.ghost.org/jamstack/), allowing developers to build their own front-end with modern web technologies, such as [Gatsby.js](https://www.gatsbyjs.org/).
+The Ghost documentation site is built in the same manner, so you’re looking at proof that it really works!

 ![](./images/admin-api-gatsby-diagram.png)